eaton-lab/fundamentals/docs/class-biodiversity.md

 ### The evolution of biological diversity
-We will move on to topics from Chapter 18 of the textbook, which are more concerned with **pattern and process** in the history of life, as opposed to details.
+We will move on to topics from Chapter 18 of the textbook, which are more concerned with **pattern and process** in the history of life and diversity, as opposed to its details.
 This concerns major questions such as:

-**Major questions about life history** How has diversity changed through time?
-What processes cause changes to the number of species that exist?
+- **How has diversity changed through time?** What processes cause changes to the number of species that exist?
 (Speciation, Extinction, Adaptation, Geological/climate change).

-**At what rate do changes occur?** Have they occurred relatively constant, or at variable rates?
+- **At what rate do changes occur?** Have they occurred relatively constant, or at variable rates?
 More turnover in recent versus past times?
-How should this be quantified?
+How can/should this be quantified?

 ### Quantifying diversity
 "Diversity" is often used to refer to the number of species, but why are species a unit of interest?
 Why not the number of populations, number of genera, number of families?
-Answer: higher-level taxa are (more) subjective since they vary in size and diversity, whereas species represent a single cohesive unit that can either speciate or go extinct.
+Answer: higher-level taxa are (more) subjective since they vary greatly in size and age, whereas species represent a single cohesive unit that can either speciate or go extinct.

-However, higher level taxa are easier to observe as being present or absent in the fossil record, and so they are more frequently used in paleontological studies to quantify biodiversity.
+Yet, higher level taxa are easier to observe as being present or absent in the fossil record, and so they are more frequently used in paleontological studies to quantify biodiversity.
 Similarly, hard-bodied marine organisms fossilize much more readily than soft- bodied organisms, and so our best estimates of changes in diversity through time often focus on these taxa and their very detailed fossil record.

-Has the number of species changed dramatically through time?
-Has the number of genera or families changes more or less?

 Changes in diversity through time can be studied by two means: paleontology and phylogenetics.
-These often apply models from ecology to model diversity through time similar to how ecologists model population size through time.
-E.g., are there limits (carrying-capacity) on the number of (spp/genera/families)?
-What might impose these limits? (competition, resources, mass extinctions, limits on partitioning habitats, diversity of existing habitats?)
+These often apply models from ecology to model how diversity has changed through time, e.g., population ecology models to test for limits on diversity (i.e., carrying-capacity).
+What might impose such limits at a global scale of diversity? (competition, resources, mass extinctions, limits on partitioning habitats, diversity of existing habitats?)

 ### Biodiversity patterns today
-How do differences in diversity among clades arise?
-For example, the number of orchid species versus oak trees?
+How many species exist today?
+How do we quantify this?

+- Mammals: 6400 species
+- Birds: ~10,000 species
+- Flowering plants: 250,000-400,000 species
+- Fungi: ~100,000 described, estimated to be millions

+How do we know this?
+For well-studied macro-organisms (e.g., mammals and birds) the rate of discovery of new species has greatly slowed, such that we can be confident most have been described.
+For groups that are much larger or less well studied, estimates are usually "best guesses" based on the numbers that have been described and the rate of new discoveries.
+A number of approaches have been applied based on taxonomy, statistics, and sampling theory to estimate more precise numbers, but these studies often disagree by large degrees, especially for organisms like insects or fungi.

-#### Latitudinal diversity gradient (LDG)
+### Latitudinal diversity gradient (LDG)
 The latitudinal diversity gradient is one of the most well-established patterns in ecology.
 There is greater diversity near the equator than near polar regions of Earth.
 However, there are countless hypotheses for why this pattern exists